-Students are now limited to 12 semesters (or 600%) of Pell Grant eligibility during their lifetime.
+Beginning in Fall 2012, students are now limited to 12 semesters (or 600%) of Pell Grant eligibility during their lifetime.
 This change affects all students regardless of when or where they received their first Pell Grant.
+Students that are currently receiving the Pell Grant in the academic year 2011-2012 and have already used 600% of their Pell Grant eligibility will no longer be eligible to receive a Pell Grant starting Fall 2012.
 You may view your Pell Grant used by logging into NSLDS.ed.gov.